EdwinJoh/TestingParkingApp/README.md

-A little project i been working on,
+A little project i been working on.
-An Parking application that can manage an parking system for an valey firm.
+An Parking application that manage an car park and park vehicle at the right parkingspot

 An OOP project